Content

 A spatial audio mix combines different audio elements to create an immersive experience, with sounds appearing to come from various directions and even above the listener’s head.

 But if you will, even a stereo mix or even mono can be “immersive” if the content is well done.
+Immersive audio experiences often rely on incredibly subtle psychological tricks to enhance the illusion of space and realism, making listeners feel as if they are truly surrounded by sound.
 At the disco, people still get sucked into the music – even if it doesn’t have more than two audio channels.
 That’s why I prefer to say “3D audio”, because it somehow implies a technology is available that you can somehow hear around you.

 Apple also does it this way, in English they call it “Spatial Audio”.
 This is often translated back here as “spatial sound”.
 But you can see that there is not yet complete agreement, so let’s see what they say in a few years.
 And Apple‘s spatial audio feature doesn’t work with any device.
 You’ll need compatible hardware and software such as a current iOS device, supported headphones and a supported app.
+Apple’s incredibly popular headphones, such as AirPods Pro, are key devices for spatial audio, and Apple has been continuously adding spatial audio features through software updates, APIs, and system-level support to enhance immersive, positional audio experiences.
+To set up personalized spatial audio, you need an iPhone 10 or later and compatible AirPods or Beats headphones.
+To create a personalized spatial audio profile, you must have your AirPods connected and follow the setup instructions in the settings app.
 In general it does work best on Apple devices with spatial audio support.

 The AirPods 3rd generation support Apple’s spatial audio with dynamic head tracking, creating a three-dimensional audio experience that adjusts based on the movement of the user’s head or the position of the iPhone or iPad.

 You can experience spatial audio on iOS devices if you turn on the spatial audio icon in your volume control center.
 This also works with volume control on a Macbook Pro, or newer iPad models.
+You can enable Dolby Atmos in Apple Music by going to the Music settings and selecting ‚Always On‘ under the Dolby Atmos section.
 It basically applies directional audio filters, makes spatial audio worth a try.

 One of the reasons why this audio technology is only slowly becoming mainstream is that it can sometimes be quite difficult to enjoy the 3D audio sound at all.
 There are two possibilities.
 One has never really caught on (loudspeakers).
 The other is something everyone has: compatible headphones.

 First of all, the speakers.
 Honestly, not even 5.1 surround has really made its way into the living room.
+This setup is an example of multi channel surround sound, a traditional approach for creating immersive audio experiences in movies and entertainment.
 As the name suggests, you would need a total of five speakers, which you place in front of the left, center and right, as well as in the back on the left and right.
 In addition, there is a sixth speaker in the form of a subwoofer, also called LFE, so that you not only hear explosions in the whole movie theater, but also feel them.

 Sounds all kind of impractical – it is.
 From the speakers you not only need the space, you also need to pull cables across and should have a room that is at least a bit acoustically adjusted.
 For 3D audio, you need even more speakers.
 Here, 7.1.4 is just becoming the quasi-standard for recording studios.
 That’s right, at least 12 speakers are being installed in the studio on the wall or ceiling.